Wolechacho/UserManager-master-andela/README.md

 3. Clone the repository from the given url

-4. Navigate to the repository directory
+4. Navigate to the repository directory and click on the shell script i.e the auto.sh bash script

-5. Type the following command "docker-compose up" without the quote...It install the mongo image and as well node and mount on the container

-Note : This following project does not contain a user Interface for testing ,Api Editor such as postman Api will be preffered for testing)
+Note : This following project does not contain a user Interface for testing ,Api Editor such as postman Api will be preffered for testing)....